-Attribute Icon Details Settings Needle position ‡∀ Specifies where the needle is positioned when the sewing machine is stopped.
-Down Ţ₩ ↑ ♥ Up Stitch width control ,~\\.
-Allows the stitch width to be adjusted with the sewing speed controller.
-ON OFF Vertical pattern adjustment ‡⊯ Adjusts the up and down position of the pattern (page 134). -9 to +9 Horizontal pattern adjustment ++ Adjusts the left and right position of the pattern (page 134). -9 to +9 Thread color 疅 Changes the thread color display on the embroidery screen.
+Attribute Icon Details Settings Needle position ‡⊎ Specifies where the needle is positioned when the sewing machine is stopped.
+Down WT Up Stitch width control (MD) Allows the stitch width to be adjusted with the sewing speed controller.
+ON OFF Vertical pattern adjustment ‡⊯ Adjusts the up and down position of the pattern (page 136). -9 to +9 Horizontal pattern adjustment ++ Adjusts the left and right position of the pattern (page 136). -9 to +9 Thread color 瞳 Changes the thread color display on the embroidery screen.
 Thread color/Time to embroider/ Needle count/Thread number (#123) display == (When "Thread No. #123" is selected) Embroidery/Country/Madeira poly/ Madeira rayon/Sulky/Robison anton Display unit 4 Selects the measurement units that are displayed (only for embroidering). mm/INCH Embroidery tension -0 Adjusts the thread tension for embroidering (only for embroidering). -8 to +8 Max embroidery speed தி Specifies the maximum embroidering speed.
-ESO 350 SPM SPM Buzzer 4 (3) Specifies whether or not a beep is sounded with each operation (page 191).
-ON OFF Opening screen 3 Sets whether or not to display the opening screen when the power is turned on.
+650 B50 SPM SPM Buzzer 4 (3) Specifies whether or not a beep is sounded with each operation (page 195).
+ON OFF Opening screen \$ Sets whether or not to display the opening screen when the power is turned on.
 (There are models where this cannot be changed.)
-ON OFF Initial needle position Select the straight stitch that is automatically selected when the machine is turned on. ~ Language Allows the language used in the screens to be changed.
-English/German/French/Italian/Dutch/ Spanish/Japanese/Danish/Norwegian/ Finnish/Swedish/Portuguese/Russian/ Korean/Thai/others LCD brightness • Adjusts the brightness of the LCD.
-Lighter 🗕 🛨 Darker Stitch counter ⊎ ⊪ Display the service count and the total number of embroidery stitches.
+ON OFF Initial needle position Ų. Select the straight stitch that is automatically selected when the machine is turned on.
+Language \$€3 Allows the language used in the screens to be changed.
+English/French/Spanish/Portuguese/ Korean/others Memo Depending on the model, the following languages may also be available.
+German/Italian/Dutch/Japanese/ Danish/Norwegian/Finnish/ Swedish/Russian/Thai LCD brightness • Adjusts the brightness of the LCD.
+Lighter 🗕 🛨 Darker Stitch counter ₩ •• Display the service count and the total number of embroidery stitches.
 The service count is a reminder to take your machine in for regular servicing.
 (Contact your authorized dealer for details.)
 Product number NO.: The "NO." is the number for the sewing and embroidery machine.
 Program version VERSION: Display the program version.